ZxjSamantha/Weekly_Report/1014_Papernotes.md

 ## Parameter Transfer Unit for Deep Neural Networks

 Existing works usually heuristically apply parameter-sharing or fine-tuning, and there is no principled approach to learn a parameter transfer strategy.
 Two popular parameter-based transfer learning methods are *parameter-sharing* and *fine-tuning*.
-Parameter-sharing assumes that the parameters are highly transferable, and it directly copies the parameters in the
+Parameter-sharing assumes that the parameters are highly transferable, and it directly copies the parameters in the source domain network to the target domain network.
+The fine-tuning method assumes that the parameters in the source domain network ar useful, but they need to be trained with target domain data to better adapt to the target domain.

+### Limitations of parameter-based transfer learning

+1. The parameter transferability is mannualy defined as discrete states, usually "random", "fine-tune" and "frozen".
+But the transferability at a fine-grained scale has not been considered.

+2. The parameter transferability differs with domains and network architectures.
+The hold-out method is rather inefficient because it involves long training time and tremendous computational costs.

 ## TACNet: Task-aware EEG Classification for Brain-Computer Interface through A Novel Temporal Attention Convolutional Network